Special Educational Needs Information Report

 (b) have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools.”

 Our teachers and teaching assistants are able to identify children who need extra help through monitoring children’s learning and progress.
-Teaching staff and the Special Education Needs and Disabilities Coordinator (SENDCO) meet regularly to discuss the learning needs of children in the school.
-We pride ourselves on working in partnership with parents, to collaborate with them and the pupil planning appropriate provision based on the child’s needs.
+Teachers, Teaching Assistants and the Special Education Needs and Disabilities Coordinator (SENDCo) meet regularly to discuss the learning needs of children in the school.
+We pride ourselves in working in partnership with parents, collaborating with them and the pupil to plan appropriate provision based on the child’s needs.
 We will always make time to discuss any concerns.
-If a parent thinks that their child has special educational needs, they should speak to their child’s class teacher in the first instance.
+If a parent thinks that their child has special educational needs; they should speak to their child’s class teacher in the first instance.

 - How will school staff support my child?

-St Paul’s Walden School is an inclusive school committed to ensuring that all learners have access to learning opportunities.
+We are an inclusive school committed to ensuring that all learners have access to learning opportunities.
 For children with SEND, we are able to provide interventions that are ‘additional or different from’ our usual differentiated school curriculum.
 Some interventions may be offered to all children and some may only apply to children with more complex needs.
 The interventions that we provide are intended to overcome the barriers to learning.
-St Paul’s Walden School is a community school - we can shape and develop provision for all of our learners ensuring achievement for all.
+St Paul’s Walden School is a community school, we can shape and develop provision for all of our learners ensuring achievement for all.

 - How will I know how my child is doing?

 There will be opportunities for parents throughout the school year to explore their child’s progress.
-During Autumn, Spring and Summer terms, parents are invited to meet their child’s class teacher for Consultation Evening meetings.
-This will be to discuss progress and plan next steps collaboratively, to ensure we maintain a person centred approach and pupils have a voice in their learning journey.
+During Autumn, Spring and Summer terms, parents are invited to meet their child’s class teacher and the SENDCo to set and review pupils SEND plans following the Assess, Plan, Do, Review cycle.
+This will be to discuss progress and plan next steps collaboratively, to ensure we maintain a person-centred approach, pupils will also collaborate with the class teacher enabling them to have a voice in their learning journey.
+Half termly parents will also receive an update from the class teacher on their child’s progress ahead of the next review meeting.

-Annually in July, parents will also receive an end of year report detailing their child’s progress, strengths and next steps and they are also offered the opportunity to meet with the class teacher to discuss their child’s transition into the next year group.
+Annually, in October and February parents are invited to formal consultations with the class teacher.
+In July, parents will also receive an end of year report detailing their child’s progress, strengths and next steps and they are also offered the opportunity to meet with the class teacher to discuss their child’s transition into the next year group.

 - How will the learning and development provision be matched to my child’s needs?